Ghini/ghini.github.io/_posts/2019-06-13-deploy-on-ghini.me.md

 ## iterate for each site

 All the above is about installing the software, with its dependencies.
-The software can be used to serve as many sites as you wish, as long as you separate them, each on its port, each with its database, that is, each configured with its `settings` file.
-Our `./manage.py` script allows for a `RUNSERVER_PORT` entry in the settings file.
+The software can be used to serve as many sites as you wish, as long as you separate them, each on its port, or socket, each with its database.
+This is information that will be used by the `./manage.py` script, or by `uwsgi`, or by `nginx`, and every one of these programs uses a different configuration file.

+Ghini server tries to make things a bit easier: we have a modified `./manage.py` script which allows for a `RUNSERVER_PORT` entry in the settings file (useful with the `runserver` command), and we have a small bash script that will collect the `uwsgi` socket options from the `nginx/sites-available` directory, and produce the matching `wsgi.ini` files.

-Or you only run it for a single site, that's also possible, it doesn't change the basic schema, that is to run the server on a "high" port, have the port open only for local requests, and to handle the outside communication with `nginx`.
+But chances are that you only run ghini server for a single site, that's also possible, it doesn't change the basic schema, that is to start the server using uwsgi, have the socket open only for local requests, and to handle the outside communication with `nginx`.

-Right, let's assume we are doing the `cuaderno` site, letting it listen on port `8088`.
-We create the `ghini/settings_cuaderno.py` file, specifying the `RUNSERVER_PORT` and from there we refer to the `cuaderno` database, possibly like this:
+The two scenarios are: `runserver`, `uwsgi`.
+First case you specify the `RUNSERVER_PORT` option in the settings file, and you access your server on that port.
+Second case you have a `nginx` configuration, and you create the matching `uwgsi` ini file with the `uwsgi.d/create-ini-files.sh` script.
+In this case you do not need the `RUNSERVER_PORT` option.

 ```
 DATABASES = {